Mysterious music found in man's attic after his death reveals his hidden past

 After hearing some of his father's music for the first time, something clicked for Luke Maloney.
 "That makes sense.
 He was always a rebel and that seems to be reflected in his music as well.
 I guess he liked to be a challenge in all aspects."

 "It does kind of bring him back to life," Pickett said.
 "I feel like I'm going to turn around and see him... it's a gift for us but it would've been a greater gift had we discovered it sooner and maybe it could've been part of his life for the last years."

-To hear the documentary on Pat Maloney's lost tapes, click on Listen Now at the top of this article.
+Listen to the documentary by clicking the Listen link at the top of this page.
 Or download and subscribe to our podcast so you never miss a show.

 About the producer

 Jessa Runciman is a reporter with CBC Ottawa, a radio producer and music writer who lives in the woods of Quebec, north of Ottawa.

 This documentary was co-produced by Veronica Simmonds, and edited with Acey Rowe.